 Of course, this method is not always trustworthy as there are too many variables and uncontrollables happening that influence the results (change in advertising prices, weekend vs weekday behavior, overall instability etc.).
 That’s why this method should be a supplemental tool that helps to notice trends.

-In order to offer advertisers more options for analysis and customization Apple introduced a solution called Custom Product Pages.
+To offer advertisers more options for analysis and customization Apple introduced a solution called Custom Product Pages.
 With custom product pages you can now create additional versions of your App Store product page, each of which highlights a feature or specific content.
-For example, you have a meditation app, you could create a specific listing for different themes – like sleep or productivity.
+For example, if you have a meditation app, you could create a specific listing for different themes – like sleep or productivity.

 Where to use custom product pages?

-As of February 2022, the custom product pages are currently available for use in owned channels (email, website), in social media campaigns, in Apple Search Ads or in web to app campaigns where you can direct people to your website and then to a custom product page.
+You can use the custom product pages in owned channels (email, website), in social media campaigns (Facebook Ads), in Apple Search Ads or in web-to-app campaigns where you can direct people to your website and then to a custom product page.

 How to Analyze results from Custom product pages?

 The results from Custom product pages can be analyzed in App Store Connect.
-There you can see product page impressions, downloads, redownloads, conversion rates and even sales to understand how effective each page is.
+There you can see product page impressions, downloads, redownloads, conversion rates, and even sales to understand how effective each page is.
+This is another option for measuring the success of each campaign as you can different product pages for different campaigns.

 Source: Apple